-Liquid water is an indispensable prerequisite for all life on Earth.
-While in the ocean the problem of water supply to living organisms is solved, the landmasses are elevated above the sea level.
+But the landmasses are elevated above the sea level.
 Under gravity, all liquid water accumulated in soil and underground reservoirs inevitably flows down to the ocean in the direction of the maximum slope of continental surfaces.
 Water accumulated in lakes, bogs and mountain glaciers feeding rivers also leaves to the ocean.
-So, to accumulate and maintain optimal moisture stores

-10 on land, it is necessary to compensate the gravitational runoff of water from land to the ocean by a reverse, ocean-to-land, moisture flow.
+So, accumulation and preservation of water on land is one and the same problem, that of how to compensate the gravitational runoff of water from land to the ocean by a reverse, ocean-to-land, moisture flow.

 When soil is sufficiently wet, productivity of plants and ecological community as a whole is maximized.
 With natural selection coming into play, higher productivity is associated with higher competitive capacity.
-Thus, evolution of terrestrial life forms should

-- 15 culminate in a state when all land is occupied by ecological communities functioning at a maximum possible power limited only by the incoming solar radiation.
+Thus, evolution of terrestrial life forms should culminate in a state when all land is occupied by ecological communities functioning at a maximum possible power limited only by the incoming solar radiation.
 In such a state local stores of soil and underground moisture, ensuring maximum productivity of terrestrial ecological communities, should be equally large everywhere on land irrespective of the local distance to the ocean.
-Being determined by the local moisture store, local loss - 20 of water to river runoff per unit ground surface area should be distance-independent as well.
+Being determined by the local moisture store, local loss of water to river runoff per unit ground surface area should be distance-independent as well.
 It follows that in the stationary state the amount of locally precipitating moisture, which is brought from the ocean to compensate local losses to runoff, should be evenly distributed over the land surface.

-In the meantime, passive geophysical air fluxes transporting ocean-evaporated moisture to the continents weaken exponentially as they propagate inland.
-The empirically established characteristic scale length on which such fluxes are damped out is of the order of several hundred kilometers, i.e. much less than the linear dimensions of the continents.
+In the meantime, passive geophysical air fluxes transporting oceanevaporated moisture to the continents (trade winds, monsoons, atmospheric fronts, etc.) weaken exponentially as they propagate inland.
+Empirically established characteristic scale length on which such fluxes are damped out is of the order of several hundred kilometers, i.e. much less than the linear dimensions of the continents.
 Geophysical atmospheric ocean-to-land moisture fluxes cannot therefore compensate local losses of moisture to river runoff that, on forested territories, are equally high far from the ocean as well as close to it.
-This means that no purely geophysical explanation can be given to the observed existence of highly productive forest cosystems on continent-scale areas of the order of tens of millions square kilometers, like those of the Amazonia, Equatorial Africa or Siberia.
+This means that no purely geophysical explanation can be given to the observed existence of highly productive forest ecosystems on continent-scale areas of the order of tens of millions square kilometers, like those of the Amazonia, Equatorial Africa or Siberia.